 The school shifted its services to satisfy a new war-linked demand after World War II began.
 "In those years we did nothing but prepare for the entrance exam for aviation cadets," recalled current owner Robert Hall.
 Now in his 57th year managing the school, Hall, 83, said he will probably retire "sometime soon."

 When the vets returned, Manter Hall swelled to the size of more than 250 students eager for college.

 When the school settled down to a size of about 60 students in the 1950s, Manter Hall became a standard preparatory school, catering to students with special needs in grades nine through 12.

 Tenley Halbright '58, an Olympic gold medalist in figure skating, was looking for a school which could accommodate her heavy practice schedule.

 Although Manter Hall did not accept girls at that time, Halbright's persistent parents succeeded in convincing Hall to take their daughter.
 Halbright, who went on to the Medical School to become a surgeon, has operated on Hall four times.
-"There I was, telling my headmaster what to do," Halbright said.
+"There I was, telling my headmaster what to